wso2/docs-ballerina-integrator/en/docs/get-started/introduction.md

 # Introduction

-This quick start guide gets you started with the WSO2 Ballerina Integrator (BI), in just few minutes.
+This quick start guide gets you started with the WSO2 Kola, in just few minutes.

-In this guide, you will download the Ballerina Integrator, create a simple integration, and run it.
+In this guide, you will download the WSO2 Kola, create a simple integration, and run it.